 Vicinity Travel is mileage within a destination city.
 Do not confuse this with Local Area Mileage which is to be used for claiming mileage reimbursement on a monthly basis for regular day trips when performing official business away from your official work station.

-Shoreline's employees may use their personal vehicle when conducting official business away from their work station.
-It is important that you receive prior approval from your supervisor.
+Shoreline's employees may use their personal vehicle when conducting official business away from their work station with prior approval.
 To claim reimbursement for mileage, you will need to complete a Travel Expense Voucher upon return from travel status.
 To assist you in computing the mileage, refer to www.mapquest.com or use your odometer reading for recording the exact miles driven.
-The travel expense voucher form available on the college intranet includes the current remibursement rate and will calculate it for you when you enter the number of miles driven.
+The travel expense voucher form available on the college intranet includes the current reimbursement rate and will calculate the reimbursement amount based on the number of miles driven.

 It may be more economical to use state-owned vehicles.
 Shoreline has 2 ten passenger vans that are available through the Safety and Security Office.
 They are for use by campus personnel by reservation only.

-In order to reserve a ten passenger van, you must contact Campus Security at x4633.
+In order to reserve a ten passenger van, or for more details about state-owned vehicles, please contact Campus Security at X4633.

 The following travel agencies are state-approved travel agencies that have established an Corporate Travel Account CTA (Corporate Travel Account) with Shoreline Community College for making travel arrangements for its employees and students.